frankstallone/f4-api/README.md

 - My default greeting is “howdy”
 - I read faster than I listen, so crisp writing wins
 - Vague arguments trigger my Spidey-sense; bring structure and data
+- If it takes me less ≤ 15 minutes I will execute, > 15 minutes I will get it in queue
 - I’m a hopeless optimist: expect “we’ve got this!” energy

 ## My Promise to You